-Home care is a 24 hour a day, 7 days a week job for the family and generally a 40 hours or less work week for nurses.
-Routines which the family has established for the child should be followed as closely as possible.
+Home care is a 24-hour a day, seven days a week job for the family and generally a 40 hour or less work week for nurses.
+Nurses should follow the family's established routines as closely as possible.
 Asking the family how and when they would like to discuss non-emergency updates on the child's care will avoid repetition of information.